MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Remove-SmbMapping.md

 ```

 ### -UpdateProfile

 Indicates that the mapping is removed persistently.
-The mapping is not re-established when the computer restarts.
+The mapping isn't re-established when the
-If you specify this parameter and the mapping is persistent, the mapping is removed persistently.
+computer restarts.
+If you specify this parameter and the mapping is persistent, the mapping is
-The mapping is not re-established when the computer restarts.
+removed persistently.
+The mapping isn't re-established when the computer restarts.

 ```yaml
 Type: SwitchParameter